 Guidance and examples

-Under the links below, you will find guidance on reduction of uPOP formation from open burning and key data on open burning and uPOPs from countries participating in the project.
+Under the links below, you will find guidance on the reduction of uPOP formation from open burning and key data on open burning and uPOPs from countries participating in the project.
 The links also give examples from these and other developing countries of efforts in reduction of open waste burning, including which best available techniques (BAT) and best environmental practices (BEP) were tried out.
-Examples of measures are increased waste collection rates, increased recycling of valuable resources (circular economy), improved burning conditions, etc. The links also give hints to what worked well, and how could things perhaps be done better.
+Examples of measures are increased waste collection rates, increased recycling of valuable resources (circular economy), improved burning conditions, etc. The links also provide hints about what worked well and how things could potentially be improved.

-General guidance, training material and awareness raising material
+General guidance, training materials and awareness raising materials

 Stockholm Convention guidelines on BAT/BEP for open waste burning supplemented to reflect SADC country conditions